nardineshak/JavaBasedChatApp/src/p2/writeup/WriteUp.md

 ### BST vs. AVLTree ###
-Construct input files for BST and AVLTree to demonstrate that an AVL Tree is asymptotically better than a Binary Search Tree.
+Construct inputs for BST and AVLTree to demonstrate that an AVL Tree is asymptotically better than a Binary Search Tree.
+Comparing the worst case for each structure is fine here.
 To do this, we expect you to show trends.
 You might consider fitting a curve to your results.
 Explain your intuition on why your results are what they are.
 <pre>TODO</pre>

 ### ChainingHashTable ###
 Your ChainingHashTable should take as an argument to its constructor the type of "chains" it uses.
-Determine which type of chain is (on average) best: an MTFList, a BST, or an AVL Tree.
+Determine which type of chain is (on average, not worst case) best: an MTFList, a BST, or an AVL Tree.
 Explain your intuition on why the answer you got makes sense (or doesn't!).
 <pre>TODO</pre>

 ### Hash Functions ###
 Write a new hash function (it doesn't have to be any good, but remember to include the code in your repository).
 Compare the runtime of your ChainingHashTable when the hash function is varied.
-How big of a difference can the hash function make?
+How big of a difference can the hash function make (on average, not worst case)?
 (You should keep all other inputs (e.g., the chain type) constant.)
 Explain your intuition on why your results are what they are.
 <pre>TODO</pre>